Bridgeport, Alabama: History

 In the early 1880s, brothers Frank and Walter Kilpatrick, investors from New York, along with their father, Edward, established a lumber company in Bridgeport.
 Believing the city's location and resources had extraordinary potential for development, the Kilpatricks began buying up land in the area.
 Other investors became interested in the city, and in 1889 the Bridgeport Land and Development Company was incorporated.
 This company bought up land and laid out a new grid pattern for the city, which incorporated in 1891.

 Frank Kilpatrick, who became the city's mayor, built a series of imposing Queen Anne-style houses on the street now known as Kilpatrick Row.
 Several factories, including a pipe works, stove works, rail car works, and planing mill, were built along the river.
 The rapid development of Bridgeport came to an abrupt end, however, with the onset of the financial Panic of 1893.
 Investors withdrew from the area, and the Bridgeport Land and Improvement Company went out of business.

 Frank Kilpatrick returned to Bridgeport in 1895, and managed to lure some industry to the city.
 The Mission Revival-style Bridgeport Depot was completed in 1917, and two hosiery mills were operating in the city by the 1920s.
 The construction of the nearby Widows Creek Power Plant by the Tennessee Valley Authority in the 1950s brought a small housing boom to the city.

+On January 22, 1999, at 10:02 A.M, three people were killed, at least eight more were critically injured, and three buildings were leveled when a gas pipeline exploded in downtown Bridgeport.
+Earlier that morning, between 8:15 and 9:15 A.M, the line was damaged when workers digging a trench with a backhoe pulled the line, causing two leaks.
+Gas filled a building and came in contact with the pilot light of a gas heater, causing the explosion.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 3.2 sqmi, of which 3.1 sqmi is land and 0.1 sqmi (4.00%) is water.
 The city is situated along the western bank of the Tennessee River, at river mile 410.
 This section of the river is part of Guntersville Lake, which is created by Guntersville Dam about 60 miles downstream from Bridgeport.
 The Cumberland Plateau rises prominently to the northwest, and the plateau's southern extension, Sand Mountain, rises across the river to the east.
 U.S. Route 72 connects Bridgeport with South Pittsburg across the Tennessee state line to the north, and Stevenson to the southwest.

+Russell Cave National Monument is located close to Bridgeport.